aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Minibubble.md

 Syntax (1) is a special syntax that doesn't create a Minibubble, but instead tells SetText that we are in control of an existing one created by the parent.
 This is how the inner SetText call can track the Minibubble created by the outer SetText call.
 This means that this command should not be used in syntax (1) unless the parent has a Minibubble component.

-Once the inner SetText call is done and it has reached the [life cycle > Cleanup](../../life%20cycle.md#cleanup) phase, the Minibubble if it exists will get automatically destroyed due to the parameterless command specified above being prepended to the input string.
+Once the inner SetText call is done and it has reached the [SetText Life Cycle > Cleanup](../../SetText%20Life%20Cycle.md#cleanup) phase, the Minibubble if it exists will get automatically destroyed due to the parameterless command specified above being prepended to the input string.
 This destruction not only destroys the GameObject (in 1 second to let the shrink animation play) and its Minibubble component, but it also sets the `target` (if it exists) to no longer be talking.

 ### Managing Minibbubles from the outer SetText call